Let's Clean Up Europe!

 European Clean-Up Day

 Every year, millions of tonnes of litter end up in oceans, beaches, forests and elsewhere in nature.
-The primary causes are our societies’ unsustainable production and consumption patterns, poor waste management strategies and the lack of awareness of the population.
-In order to reduce littering in nature and to give visibility to the issue, the EWWR (European Week for Waste Reduction) coordinates a Europe-wide annual clean-up day.
+The primary causes of this littering issue are our society’s unsustainable production and consumption patterns, poor waste management strategies and a lack of awareness of citizens.
+In order to reduce littering in nature and to give visibility to this issue, the European Week for Waste Reduction (EWWR) coordinates a Europe-wide annual clean-up day called ‘‘Let’s Clean Up Europe!’‘.

 A European movement

 Several clean-up campaigns have been implemented in Europe over the past years to tackle the litter problem.
-The European Clean-Up Day, “Let’s Clean Up Europe!”, intends to bring these initiatives together to have a Europe-wide clean-up event that takes place on the same day all over the continent; involving and reaching as many citizens as possible.
-The European Clean-Up Day will take place on 8-10 May 2015.
+The European Clean-Up Day, “Let’s Clean Up Europe!”, intends to bring these initiatives together to have a Europe-wide clean-up event that takes place on the same day all over the continent, in order to involve and reach as many citizens as possible.
+The European Clean-Up Day this year took place between 6 and 8 May 2016.

-By being part of “Let’s Clean Up Europe!” and helping to clean up their environment, participants can see how much waste is being dumped in their neighbourhood.
-This action provides a unique opportunity to raise citizen’s awareness on the litter problem and to help changing people’s behaviour.
+Taking part in “Let’s Clean Up Europe!”
+(LCUE) and teaming up to clean up the environment and tackle the waste issue allows participants to realize how much waste is dumped in their own neighbourhood.
+This action provides a unique opportunity to raise citizens’ awareness on the litter problem and to help changing people’s behaviour.

 Organising your clean-up action